Chatting with the Tea Party

-A finalist for the Woodward-Newman New Play Prize and the nuVoices New Play Award, CHATTING WITH THE TEA PARTY is a "non-fiction" play about one liberal's journey beyond his comfort zone to learn about a group he doesn't understand.
+A finalist for the Woodward-Newman New Play Award and the nuVoices New Play Prize, CHATTING WITH THE TEA PARTY is about a New York playwright's journey beyond his comfort zone to learn about a group he doesn't understand.
 Based on over 63 hours of interviews I conducted with leaders of Tea Party groups around the country, plus notes I made at Tea Party meetings and events, the play goes beyond soundbites and stereotypes to explore the people behind the politics.

-Nothing the interviewees say in the play has been made up.
+Nothing the Tea Party people say in the play has been made up.